-The naming scheme provides an open-ended way to identify events, allowing you to provide detail to any level.
-Careful naming helps subscribers select specific events or event classes for viewing and monitoring.
-The more detail in the event name, the more precise the specification criteria can be.

-For example, given the event name myco.myprod.env.temp.high, a system administrator could monitor all temperature-related events by specifying myco.myprod.env.temp or only the temperature-too-high events by specifying myco.myprod.env.temp.high.
+The naming scheme provides an open-ended way to identify events, which allows you to provide detail to any level.
+Careful naming helps subscribers select specific events or event classes for viewing and monitoring: the more detail you put in the event name, the more precise the specification criteria can be.
+For example, given the event name myco.myprod.env.temp.ok and myco.myprod.env.temp.high, a system administrator can monitor all temperature-related events by specifying myco.myprod.env.temp or restrict monitoring to events that report a high temperature by specifying myco.myprod.env.temp.high.